 The particulars of ratio of remuneration of Director KMP and employees more particularly described under section 197(12) of the Companies Act2013 and Rules 5 of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are given in Annexure B to this report.

 PARTICULARS OF EMPLOYEES:

-There are no Employees covered by Section 197 of the Companies Act 2013 read with Rule5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014.
+During the year under Report there were no Employees covered by Section 197 of the Companies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014.

 PARTICULARS OF LOANS AND INVESTMENTS

 The Company being NBFC registered with Reserve Bank of India with principal business as loan Company the provisions of Section 186 except sub section (1) of the Companies Act 2013 are not applicable to it.
 Hence no particulars thereof as envisaged under Section 134(3)(g) of the Act are covered in this report.

 The Company has no transaction with related parties referred to sub section (1) of Section 188 of the Companies Act 2013.
 However other related party transactions not covered above are disclosed in note 22.8 of this report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO: